Big Abona - The Roman World at Bristol 2019

 Roman cavalry

-Morale was now at the bottom of Brogger the Agrophobic's hawknose undercrackers!
+Viking Gods looked down on the battlefield from the very summit of Vali's arctic horny helmet!
 The local Bristolian microclimate was stretched to its limits as the snow-covered bases of the plastic Romano-skirmishers got up close and personal with Stockholm's finest summer-grass-treading Viking Huscarls.

 Pinging a hit or two off armoured elite heavy infantry was quite a big ask for the Roman slingers and javelinmen, and was one they failed singularly to achieve.